 In our house we like math games, that make learning how to count, add and times table fun!
 We also love colour, art, patterns and pictures, so these stamping activities are a great way to create and enjoy whilst working on important math principles.
 Here’s how we took over the kitchen table with some stamping patterns.

-Math games :: stamping patterns
+Math games using stamps :: repeating patterns activity

 All you need for these math games are a big piece of paper, a few stamps, and ink pad and maybe a pencil or two.